Psychosurgery: 1930s–1950s

-Freeman went on to develop a new form of lobotomy which dispensed with the need for a neurosurgeon.
+Freeman went on to develop a new form of lobotomy which could be dispensed without the need for a neurosurgeon.
 He hammered an ice pick-like instrument, an orbitoclast, through the eye socket and swept through the frontal lobes.
 The transorbital or "ice pick" lobotomy was done under local anesthesia or using electroconvulsive therapy to render the patient unconscious and could be performed in mental hospitals lacking surgical facilities.
 Such was Freeman's zeal that he began to travel around the nation in his own personal van, which he called his "lobotomobile", demonstrating the procedure in psychiatric hospitals.
 Freeman's patients included 19 children, one of whom was 4 years old.

 The 1940s saw a rapid expansion of psychosurgery, in spite of the fact that it involved a significant risk of death and severe personality changes.
 By the end of the decade, up to 5000 psychosurgical operations were being carried out annually in the US.
 In 1949, Moniz was awarded the Nobel Prize for Physiology or Medicine.

 Beginning in the 1940s various new techniques were designed in the hope of reducing the adverse effects of the operation.
 These techniques included William Beecher Scoville's orbital undercutting, Jean Talairach's anterior capsulotomy, and Hugh Cairn's bilateral cingulotomy.
 Stereotactic techniques made it possible to place lesions more accurately, and experiments were done with alternatives to cutting instruments such as radiation.
 Psychosurgery nevertheless went into rapid decline in the 1950s, due to the introduction of new drugs and a growing awareness of the long-term damage caused by the operations, as well as doubts about its efficacy.
 By the 1970s, the standard or transorbital lobotomy had been replaced with other forms of psychosurgical operations.